pankaj1181998/mytracks/README.md

 - After that run the server by using " rails -s " command .
 - Open the browser "http://localhost:3000/" .

+### WHAT IT DOES
+- It allows user to login using facebook.
+- The user can create it's own playlist of youtube videos.
+- Open the youtube video and copy video "LINK ID" present in the end of video url.   example linkid - foE1mO2yM04
+- Click "Add Video" and paste the link ID .
+- Video is added to your playlist.